 Give the patch a few years to spread out, then harvest by thinning out the largest plants, digging the whole clump, bulb and all.
 Be careful not to damage neighboring plants.

-I am unaware of any cultivated varieties of ramps, although there undoubtedly will be some, as ramps gain a following.
+At present, there are no cultivated varieties of ramps, although there undoubtedly will be, as ramps gain a following.

 6–12 inches (h) x 4--6 inches (w).